tombye/trexit/_posts/2017-07-03-quesnoy-like-quinoa.markdown

 We quickly realised that pronouncing Quesnoy was beyond our rusty french.

-The tourist information in Valenciennes said "kays-noi" but nobody else we met afterwards did.
+The tourist information in Valenciennes said "kays-noi" but nobody else did.

 The Internet says it's "kay-nwah", a bit like quinoa and at least as difficult to say.